youneedgreg/chati/README.md

 🔹 Display personalized suggestions based on journal entries & chat topics.

 Would you like help with the backend logic or UI design for this? 🚀

+# changes
+homepage- put the chat as the default landing page overlap select- on the journal..the select is transparent slider color-the slider doesnt show your stats overlap- the stats are transparent